rayer456/electrobot/README.md

 Make sure to start Livesplit Server **before** you start the bot.

-If you added predictions with `predictions_manager.pyw` a prediction should start when the given split name starts.
+If you added predictions with `manager_v2.pyw` a prediction should start when the given split name starts.

-The default port on which Livesplit Server runs is 16834, if you use a different port, you must also change the port in `config.toml` under `[livesplit]`.
+The default port on which Livesplit Server runs is 16834, if you're using a different port, you must also change the port in `config.toml` under `[livesplit]`.

 ## Starting the bot